 Join us for four days in Istanbul, one of the most fascinating cities in the world.
 During our time together, we’ll be working on the art of travel writing via 2-hour non-fiction story-telling and pitch-writing workshops.

-In between writing sessions, we’ll be exploring some of the best sights in Istanbul, taking a boat ride and a visiting a local Hammam for some pampering.Book now
+In between writing sessions, we’ll be exploring some of the best sights in Istanbul, taking a boat ride and a visiting a local Hammam for some pampering.Check dates and availability